LACMA – Los Angeles County Museum of Art

 Originally, the museum was part of the Los Angeles Museum of History, Science and Art, from which it separated in 196, thus becoming an independent institution and opening in 1965 its own home on Wilshire Boulevard, in the Miracle Mile district of Los Angeles.
 The museum is adjacent to the famous La Brea Tar Pits fossil site.

-Over time, the museum’s campus grew in a rather disordered way combining pavilions of various function and architectural style some of which, such as the Pavilion for Japanese Art by Bruce Goff, featuring a remarkable architecture while other characterized by a rather anonymous one.
+Over time, the museum’s campus grew in a rather disordered way combining pavilions of various functions and architectural styles some of which, such as the Pavilion for Japanese Art by Bruce Goff, featuring a remarkable architecture while other characterized by a rather anonymous one.

 From 2008 to 2010, a large redevelopment project for the western part of the campus was carried out after a design by Italian architect Renzo Piano.
-New constructions built in that period included the Broad Contemporary Art Museum, dedicated to post-war art, and the Resnick Pavilion, reserved to temporary exhibitions.
+New constructions built in that period included the Broad Contemporary Art Museum, dedicated to post-war art, and the Resnick Pavilion, reserved for temporary exhibitions.

 LACMA’s west campus; photo by aepg